inee-ader/back-PetBattle/README.md

 # back-PetBattle
-backend Phase 4 project with Michael and Kevin G
+backend Phase 4 project with Michael and Kevin G and Inee Noice.